linode/docs/docs/guides/networking/vpn/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7/index.md

 ## Install the Shadowsocks Server

-### How Do I Run ShadowSocks On Ubuntu?
+### How Do You Run ShadowSocks On Ubuntu?

 To run and install Shadowsocks on Ubuntu Server follow these steps:
-1. Download and update your packages to the newest versions on your Ubuntu
+1. Download and update the packages to the newest versions on Ubuntu

                 apt update && apt upgrade -yuf

-2. Install dependencies on your Ubuntu server by running the following command:
+2. Install dependencies on the Ubuntu server by running the following command:

                 apt install -y --no-install-recommends gettext build-essential autoconf libtool libpcre3-dev \